Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 We only had one day in Munich and it definitely wasn’t enough.
 But the best way to make the most of it is to take a cycling tour with Radius Tours.

-Our guide Tim was born in Germany and grew up in both the United States and Kenya.
+Our guide, Tim, was born in Germany and grew up in both the United States and Kenya.
 He shared awesome facts about Munich and the history of the city.
 We saw all the top Munich attractions and historic sites as well as the downtown area and old town.
 And cycling was a fantastic and leisurely way to get around the city.
 Read more: Best Things to do in Munich, Germany

 We highly recommend this tour as we managed to see most of the things to do in Munich that you see on all the lists and we only had 24 hours in the city!
-If you don’t take a tour, at least make your way to Marienplatz to see the magnificent main square and have a beer at Hofbrau house for a beer.
-It’s Munich’s largest beer hall and while it is touristy, it’s a must stop for first-time visitors.
+If you don’t take a tour, at least make your way to Marienplatz to see the magnificent main square, including the New Town Hall and Old Town Hall.

 Check out our video for more things to do in Munich.